Skip to main content

 the arrow annotation button is a red arrow pointing up and to the right

-Click the Arrow button, then click on the plan to set the starting point, click again to draw the ending point.
+• Then click on the plan to set the starting point

 Arrows draw extra attention to something on the plan